KAIST-Visual-AI-Group/BezierFlow/README.md

         --save_pt --save_png
     ```

-### Stage 2: Train BézierFlow
+### Train BézierFlow

-Optimize the Bézier noise scheduler with specific ODE solver and target NFE:
+Optimize the Bézier noise scheduler with specific ODE solver and target NFE.
+Use the `--low_gpu` flag to enable gradient checkpointing if you run out of memory.

 - **EDM (Diffusion)**
     ```bash